ortus-docs/commandbox-docs/usage/usage.md

 If you have launched the CommandBox executable from your OS's GUI, it will run inside of a native shell window.
-When finished running commands, you can simply close the window, or type "[exit][]" an the window will close for you.
+When finished running commands, you can simply close the window, or type `exit` an the window will close for you.
 If you have a series of commands to run, this is the recommended approach.